Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ...
 ```

-Wrapped cpu, memory and hdd widgets consist of two naked (not wrapped in arrow) widgets.
+Wrapped cpu, memory and hdd widgets consist of two naked widgets.
 First shows the load, second -- device temperature (it is a system chipset temperature in case of memory widget).
 For example if you want to switch off system chipset temperature widget but keep memory load widget you should comment stroke where naked system chipset temperature widget is created and corresponding stroke in lua table where it merges with memory load widget:

 ```lua
 ...